genocidalfruit/THE-VAULT/Automation/GIT REPO LLM FORMATTING 1.md

 ## 🐍 2.
 Python Script

 Utilizes the Gemini API to analyze files.
-Based on a provided prompt, it applies formatting and styling enhancements. ✨
+Based on a provided prompt, it applies formatting and styling enhancements.
+Certain directories are ignored.
+File changes are checked using hashes and only the changed files are made available for formatting.